menu

 Compared to the rest of the country, citizens of Cass spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Being a small town, Cass does not have a public transit system used by locals to get to and from work.
+Cass is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics